What is the difference between confirming authorship of a publication and adding it manually?

 How do I confirm authorship of publications

-You can now claim publications with either of your author names.
+You can now claim publications that you published under either name.

 I’m having trouble confirming authorship of my publications